samkitchen94/canvas-editor-tech-test/README.md

 - Next I have focused on the scale feature.
 I have added a scale up feature but it will duplicate all the coloured in pixels - not sure of a way around this.

-- Attempted to add the reamining features but unable to due to time constraints - please see the section below for details on my though process for these and what I would have done had I had more time.
+- Attempted to add the remaining features but unable to due to time constraints - please see the section below for details on my though process for these and what I would have done had I had more time.

 - Finally, I have tried to cover error messages for edge cases - trying to keep refactoring the app as well as I go so that everything still follows the SRP.
+This is tricky with so many different error messages but I have tried to keep it as simple and readable as possible!

 ## Edge cases to be considered
 - User cannot build a canvas larger than 250 or smaller than 1.